-The counselors are chosen primarily from among the professors of law, the lawyers and the magistrates at least forty years old and [having] fifteen years of professional experience, as well as qualified persons [of distinction] having been honored for service to the State and at least forty years old.
+The councilors are chosen primarily from among the professors of law, the lawyers and the magistrates at least forty (40) years old and [having] fifteen (15) years of professional experience, as well as qualified persons [of distinction] having been honored for service to the State and at least forty (40) years old.

-The President of the Constitutional Court is elected by his peers.
+The President of the Constitutional Court is appointed for the duration of the mandate.

-In the case of temporary impediment, his interim is assured by the eldest councilor.
+In the case of temporary impediment, the interim of the President is assured by the eldest councilor.

-In the case of death or of resignation of a member, the new member appointed by the concerned authority of appointment completes the mandate [already] commenced.
+In the case of death or of resignation of a member, the new member appointed by the authority of appointment concerned completes the mandate commenced.

-The former Presidents of the Republic are honorary members of the Constitutional Court with consultative voice.
+The former Presidents of the Republic are members of the Constitutional Court of right.